lukearend/osrs-hiscores/README.md

   * [s3://osrshiscores/datasets/player-stats.csv]()
   * [s3://osrshiscores/datasets/player-clusters.csv]()

+The files can be downloaded programmatically by cloning this repository and running `make download`.

 Player stats were scraped from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) on Dec 28, 2021 between 00:00 and 18:00 CST.

 Project organization